larammerce/docs/8.x/core-concepts/cruds.md

     protected static ?string $EXACT_SEARCH_ORDER_FIELD = "created_at";
 ```

+### Step 3: Add Veiws
+At this stage, the view files should be created, but before that, let's add the route path and the icon file to the Larammerce project as follows.

-### Section 3: Add resource route
+#### Add resource route
-Here, the source path for the to-do list crud program should be added.
+Here, the source path for the to-do list CRUD program should be added.
 Therefore, the following route should be written in the `routes/web.php` file.

 ##### EXAMPLE
 ```php